yossideutsch1973/vidpipe/README.md

 Transform your video processing workflows with VidPipe's advanced composable language.
 From simple edge detection to complex multi-stream analysis, VidPipe makes sophisticated computer vision accessible and elegant.

 **🚀 Ready to build amazing video processing applications?**

+## 🌐 Web Frontend & GitHub Pages

+A minimal web frontend is available under the `docs/` directory.
+Build the TypeScript source with `npm run build` and enable GitHub Pages from the repository settings (main branch, /docs folder) to host it for free.